What makes up “food”?

-Carbohydrates - our #1 source of energy; the simplest form (glucose) is what our body prefers to use for fuel.
-Our brain and red blood cells ONLY use glucose!
+Carbohydrates - our #1 source of energy; the simplest form (glucose) is our body’s preferred fuel.

 Food sources: grains, starchy vegetables, fruit, dairy

-Protein - our body’s building blocks for cell structure, muscles, hair, finger nails, and more!
+Protein - building blocks for cell structure, muscles, hair, finger nails, and more!

 Food sources: animal muscle, beans, nuts & legumes, dairy, soy, some vegetables

-Fats (AKA Lipids) - a concentrated source of calories; provides energy storage, cell structures, antioxidant properties, and more!
+Fats (AKA Lipids) - concentrated calories; provides energy, cell structures, and more!

 Food sources: animal fat, dairy, plant oils, nuts & seeds